 - A pause on all collections and wage garnishments on defaulted loans

-The CARES Act is still set to expire September 30, 2020.
+The CARES Act expired as of September 30, 2020.
 But as the pandemic continues on and unemployment rates remain sky-high, the president opted to extend student loan relief until Jan.
 31, 2021.3 Now President Joe Biden has extended it again through Sept.
 30, 2021.

 How the Student Loan Payment Relief Extension Affects Your Student Loans

 OK, first things first: This isn't an extension of the CARES Act, but it's continued relief from student loan payments.
 There may be other relief packages on the way, but for now, let’s focus on what we know about student loan debt relief.

 The basic takeaway is this: Beginning October 1, 2020, repayment of all federally owned student loans is on pause, and the interest rate will remain at 0% until the end of the year.

 But what constitutes a federally owned student loan?
 Here’s what’s included: Direct Stafford Loans, Direct PLUS Loans for parents and graduate students, and Direct Consolidation Loans.
 It also covers Federal Perkins Loans and Federal Family Education (FFEL) Program loans if they aren’t commercially owned.

 Like the original piece of the CARES Act, all borrowers with federally owned student loans are automatically included.
 That means you don’t have to sign up to have your payments or interest waived—it should happen without you needing to do anything.
 In fact, if you want to keep making payments, you have to call your loan servicer each month to make a payment.
 But we still recommend checking in with your student loan provider.

 Navigating student loan repayment can be a total maze even in less insane times, but right now, it can be more confusing than ever.
 (Even more motivation to finally kick this debt to the curb so you don’t have to worry about student loan debt ever again!)
 So, let’s take a look at how this student loan payment relief extension plays out in certain circumstances.